-Tuition expenses paid by a parent/guardian for a dependent child at a private K-12 school are eligible for a tax deduction.
+Tuition expenses paid by a parent/guardian for a dependent child at a private K-12 school are eligible for a tax deduction in the State of Wisconsin but are not eligible for a federal tax deduction.
 A person may claim the deduction for payments made toward a pupil's tuition and mandatory book fees up to the amount allowed under current law.
 If the child receives a scholarship or financial assistance from the parish/school, the taxpayer can only claim the expenses they have actually paid.
-Tuition does not include amounts paid with a voucher or any amounts paid out as a separate charge such as supplies, registration, extra-curricular fees, meals, etc.
+Tuition does not include amounts paid with a voucher or any amounts paid out as a separate charge such as supplies, registration, extracurricular fees, meals, etc. See the State of Wisconsin Department of Revenue Private School Tuition for more information: DOR Private School Tuition (wi.gov).